Unays7/HFT-Interview-Prep/README.md

 # HFT-Interview-Prep

-Personal collection of resources I have read over the years to prepare for hft interviews, that others may find useful.
+Personal collection of resources I have used over the years to prepare for hft interviews, that others may find useful.

 <!--toc:start-->
 - [HFT-Interview-Prep](#hft-interview-prep)